 - 1. It is important to note that Governmental Accounting Standards Board (GASB) rules only define pension liability and expense for financial reporting purposes, and do not apply to contribution amounts for pension funding purposes.
-Employers and plans should develop and adopt funding policies under current practices. - 2.
-When measuring pension liability, GASB uses the same actuarial cost method (Entry Age method) and the same type of discount rate (expected return on assets) as SCERS uses for funding.
-This means that the Total Pension Liability (TPL) measure for financial reporting shown in this report is determined on the same basis as SCERS' Actuarial Accrued Liability1 (AAL) measure for funding.
-We note that the same is generally true for the Normal Cost component of the annual plan cost for funding and financial reporting.
+Employers and plans should develop and adopt funding policies under current practices. - When measuring pension liability, GASB uses the same actuarial cost method (Entry Age method) and the same type of discount rate (expected return on assets) as SCERS uses for funding.
+This means that the Total Pension Liability (TPL) measure for financial reporting shown in this report is determined on the same basis as SCERS' Actuarial Accrued Liability (AAL) measure for funding.
+We note that the same is generally true for the Normal Cost component of the annual plan cost for funding and financial reporting. - 3.
+The Net Pension Liability (NPL) is equal to the difference between the TPL and the Plan Fiduciary Net Position.
+The Plan Fiduciary Net Position is equal to the market value of assets and therefore, the NPL measure is very similar to an Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis.
+The NPL reflects all investment gains and losses as of the measurement date.
+This is different from the UAAL on an actuarial value of assets basis in the funding valuation that reflects investment gains and losses over seven-year periods.